Request for Confidentiality

 Applying to limit public access to sensitive filings

 All information you file with the Canada Energy Regulator (CER) during a hearing can be accessed by the public.
-If you want to limit public access to specific pieces of your information, you must apply for a confidentiality order under Section 60 of the CER Act.
+If you want to limit public access to specific pieces of your information, you must apply for a confidentiality order under section 60 of the CER Act or subsection 22(3) or (4) of the Oil and Gas Operations Act (OGOA) for hearings under the OGOA.
 The Commission of the CER will only consider limiting access if you are able to show that your information is sensitive and that making it public could cause specific harm.

 Before you apply

-Before applying for a confidentiality order, to have information you are filing protected (see Section 60 of the CER Act), consider whether you could present it in a way that it does not include confidential details.
-This could mean filing a redacted copy of a document with certain portions, names, places, blacked out, or, for either written or oral evidence, that you provide general information rather than specific details that could be detrimental if released.
+Before applying for a confidentiality order to have information you are filing protected (see section 60 of the CER Act or section 22 of the OGOA), consider whether you could present it in a way that it does not include confidential details.
+This could mean filing a redacted copy of a document with certain portions, names, or places blacked out or, for either written or oral evidence, that you provide general information rather than specific details that could be detrimental if released.
 The CER encourages full transparency in most instances.

 Types of information considered

-Typically, the type of information that might be considered for non-public release would be information of a proprietary nature, where you or others could suffer personal harm or commercial losses if the information was made public.
+Typically, the type of information that might be considered confidential would be information of a proprietary nature, where you or others could suffer personal harm or commercial losses if the information was made public.
 This is a special exception to the rule that all evidence should be available to the public.

 How to apply